Sasukeo777/NostressAI/README.md

 - Set global metadata and layout tweaks in `app/layout.tsx`

 ## Compliance & privacy
-- Privacy and legal notices live at `/privacy` and `/legal-notice`.
-Keep these pages up to date when the product or processors change.
+- Privacy and legal notices live at `/privacy`, `/privacy/california`, `/legal-notice`, and `/terms`.
+Update them whenever processors or contact details change.
-- The footer links expose “Privacy”, “Legal”, and a placeholder “Manage cookies” button that will open the consent manager once implemented.
+- Footer links expose “Privacy”, “Legal”, and a placeholder “Manage cookies” button that will eventually open the consent manager.
-- Contact messages and newsletter signups are reviewable from `/admin/messages` and `/admin/newsletter`, with CSV exports plus one-click deletion for GDPR requests.
+- Newsletter signups remain reviewable from `/admin/newsletter`; exports include consent timestamps for GDPR handling.
-- For data-subject requests (access/erasure), direct users to `privacy@nostress.ai` (see Privacy Policy) and action the request via the admin tools above.
+- For all data-subject requests (access/erasure), route people to `legal@nostress-ai.com` as described in the policies and action the request via the admin tools above.
-- Newsletter/contact forms currently store submissions locally only; wire them to the chosen provider, enable double opt-in, and keep consent timestamps before going live.
-- Terms of Service live at `/terms` and a California-specific privacy notice at `/privacy/california`.
-Review both with counsel before launch.
+- Contact now happens via direct email (`contact@nostress-ai.com`), so there is no stored contact-form data.
 - Add the following CAN-SPAM-compliant footer (or your provider’s equivalent) to every marketing email once the newsletter is wired:
   ```
   You are receiving this email because you opted in at nostress.ai.
   NoStress AI · (add business address) · (city, state, zip)
-  To unsubscribe, click the link in this email or write to privacy@nostress.ai with “Unsubscribe” in the subject line.
+  To unsubscribe, click the link in this email or write to legal@nostress-ai.com with “Unsubscribe” in the subject line.
   ```

 ## Analytics & marketing scripts